Article Archive for August 2010

 lo-mob for iPhone is FREE right now in the App Store. lo-mob normally sells for $1.99, so this is a pretty good freebie.
 If you don’t already have this classic lo-fi app, go grab it now.

-You can get good quality prints from any iPhone.
+You can get good-quality iPhone photo prints from any iDevice.
 While most photo sharing is done online these days, all iPhones have very print-friendly resolutions, including the early 2 megapixel cameras of the 2G and 3G.